nkalupahana/baseline-landing/_pages/privacy.md

 baseline services contain links to other websites.
 Our privacy policy applies only to our website, so if you click on a link to another website, you should read their privacy policy.

 ## Changes to our privacy policy
 baseline keeps its privacy policy under regular review and places any updates on this web page.
-This privacy policy was last updated on June 28th, 2023.
+This privacy policy was last updated on April 5th, 2024.

 ## Contact Us